 Conventional treatment using over the counter and prescription pain medications are commonly used to reduce symptoms, however have been shown to have significant side effects when used long term.
 Cortisone injections are also a commonly used conventional treatment to reduce pain and inflammation, but also have significant side effects.
 Furthermore, cortisone injections do not stimulate the repair of injured tissue.
 Surgery and/or joint replacement can be beneficial but are associated with potential surgery related complications and often involves a lengthy recovery time of many weeks if not months.

-Unlike, medications, cortisone injections and surgery, regenerative therapies support the natural repair process of injured tissues.
-Since chronic pain is often due to injured or damaged tissues treatment with regenerative therapies ultimately results in reduction of pain, inflammation and improvements in function.
-In addition, patients often find they are able to reduce their use of over the counter and prescription pain medications.
+Unlike medications, cortisone injections, and surgery, nonconventional options like PRP or human cellular tissue products have shown to reduce pain, inflammation and assist with function.
+In addition, studies show patients often find they are able to reduce their use of over the counter and prescription pain medications.

 Based on the early human clinical trials we present there appears to be a strong argument for the safe and effective use of stem cell therapy in the treatment of orthopedic conditions.
 While we wait for phase II/III trials the current data is encouraging and supports use of stem cell therapy in the clinical setting.

 |Year||Author||No. of Patients||Delivery and Cell Type||Follow-up||Safety Outcome||Efficacy Outcome|